Looking for a decent community platform?

 Workflows

-Circle has recently rolled out a workflow automation feature that allows you to set triggers and actions for automating various aspects in your community.
+Circle has recently rolled out a workflow automation feature (similar to say Kajabi) that allows you to set triggers and actions for automating your community.

 There are 3 types of workflows: